To build models, use the Simulink® Editor and the Library Browser.

 Before you start Simulink, start MATLAB®.
-See Startup and Shutdown.
+See Startup and Shutdown (MATLAB).

 The first model that you open in a MATLAB session takes longer to open than subsequent models because, by default, MATLAB starts Simulink when opening the first model.
 This just-in-time starting of Simulink reduces MATLAB startup time and avoids unnecessary system memory use.